-(i) Expected credit loss on finance lease receivable;
+(2) Expected credit loss (ECL) on finance lease receivable and trade receivable

-The Company assesses on a forward-looking basis the expected credit loss associated with its finance lease receivable, carried at amortized cost.
-The impairment provisions for financial lease receivable was assessed based on the ECL model, using assumptions about probability of default and loss given default.
-The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the past history, existing market conditions as well as forward looking estimates at the end of each reporting year.
-Following significant significant judgements are also required in applying the accounting requirements for measuring ECL, such as:
+The Company assesses on a forward-looking basis the expected credit loss associated with its finance lease receivable and trade receivables carried at amortized cost.
+The impairment provisions for financial lease receivable were assessed based on the ECL model, using assumptions about probability of default and loss given default.
+The Company uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the past history, existing market conditions as well as forward looking estimates at the end of each reporting date.
+Following significant judgements are also required in applying the accounting requirements for measuring ECL, such as:

-- Determining criteria for significant increase in credit risk; - Choosing appropriate models and assumptions for the measurement of ECL; and - Establishing groups of similar financial assets for the purposes of measuring ECL.
+- Determining criteria for significant increase in credit risk; - · Choosing appropriate models and assumptions for the measurement of ECL; and - Establishing groups of similar financial assets for the purposes of measuring ECL.

-Please refer note 22 (i) for disclosure of expected credit loses of the company.
+Please refer note 23 (i) for disclosure of expected credit losses of the company.

-(i) Deferred tax assets
+(3) Deferred tax assets

 Deferred tax assets are recognised in respect of tax losses to the extent that it is probable that future taxable profit will be available against which the tax losses can be utilised.
-As per tax law in Oman, tax losses can be utilised within next 5 years and hence judgement is required to determine the amount of deferred tax assets that can be recognised, based on the likely timing and level of future taxable profits, together with future tax-planning strategies.
+As per tax law in Oman, tax losses can be utilised within next 5 years, except for the tax loss incurred in 2020 it will be carried forward for indefinite period and hence judgement is required to determine the amount of deferred tax assets that can be recognised, based on the likely timing and level of future taxable profits, together with future tax-planning strategies.